bcgov/tfrs-functional-test-runner/README.md

 # tfrs-functional-test-runner

-##Purpose
+## Purpose

-This project was created to demonstrate how to configure and run navUnit () funcational test framework from within a Jenkins Pipeline File via Gradle
+This project was created to demonstrate how to configure and run navUnit (https://github.com/dmarley/navUnit) funcational test framework from within a Jenkins Pipeline File via Gradle Build Script

 ***Example:***
 ````java